bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 The basic syntax for a for loop is `for (before loop starts; condition to continue; after each iteration) {code block; do something;}`.
 Here's an explanation:

-A for loop runs the code in the code block (the code between `{` and `}`) over and over again **as long as** the condition, or the second statement in the parenthesis, is _true_.
+A for loop runs the code in the code block (the code between `{` and `}`) over and over again **as long as** the condition, or the second statement in the parentheses, is _true_.

 At the beginning of each loop, the `for` loop checks the condition - if it is true, then the code block is executed.
 If it is false, then the code block is not executed and the program continues with the rest of the code.
-Whenever the code block is finished running, the `for` loop executes the third statement inside the parenthesis and then goes back to the beginning and checks the condition again.
+Whenever the code block is finished running, the `for` loop executes the third statement inside the parentheses and then goes back to the beginning and checks the condition again.

-Before starting the first loop, the `for` loop will execute the first statement in the parenthesis.
-The third and last statement in the parenthesis will be executed _every time_ after the end of the loop, before going back to the beginning.
+Before starting the first loop, the `for` loop will execute the first statement in the parentheses.
+The third and last statement in the parentheses will be executed _every time_ after the end of the loop, before going back to the beginning.

 Here's an example of using a `for` loop to run some code 5 times, and then using a `for` loop to iterate through every item in an array: